The Road to Oz: Plot

 While Dorothy Gale is at home in Kansas one day, she and her pet dog Toto meet the Shaggy Man who comes walking past the Gale farm.
 He is a friendly, yet slightly senile hobo with an optimistic, care free mentality.
 He politely asks Dorothy for directions to Butterfield, which is the nearest town on the prairie.
 The girl agrees to show him the way, bringing her dog with her.

 Further on, the road splits into seven paths.
 They take the seventh one and soon find themselves lost in what appears to be another dimension.
 The trio meets Button-Bright, a cute and wealthy little boy in a sailor's outfit who is always getting lost.
-Later, the companions encounter Polychrome, the beautiful and ethereal Daughter of the Rainbow who is stranded on earth.
+Later, the companions encounter Polychrome, the beautiful and ethereal Daughter of the Rainbow who is stranded on Earth.
 Polychrome explains that she accidentally fell off her father's bow while dancing on it.
 The bow ascended into the atmosphere and back into the clouds before she was able to climb her way back on it, thus being left behind.

-Dorothy, Toto, the Shaggy Man, Button-Bright, and Polychrome eventually come to the peculiar town of Foxville, where anthropomorphic foxes live.
-With prompting from King Dox of Foxville, Dorothy deduces that she and Toto are obviously on another "fairy adventure" that will ultimately lead them to the magical Land of Oz, just in time for Princess Ozma's royal birthday party (which is now acknowledged as August 21 by Oz fans, even though the book only refers to the 21st of the month, Dorothy having mentioned that the current month is August in another passage).
+Dorothy, Toto, the Shaggy Man, Button-Bright, and Polychrome come to the peculiar town of Foxville, where anthropomorphic foxes live.
+With prompting from King Dox of Foxville, Dorothy deduces that she and Toto are obviously on another "fairy adventure" that will ultimately lead them to the magical Land of Oz, just in time for Princess Ozma's royal birthday party.
 The king takes a particular liking to Button Bright, whom he considers astute and clever due to his tabula rasa-like mind.
 Believing that the human face does not suit one so clever, Dox gives him a fox's head which he is unable to remove.
 A similar event subsequently happens to the Shaggy Man, when King Kik-a-Bray of Dunkiton confers a donkey's head upon him — also in reward for cleverness, even though it is implied that Foxville and Dunkiton exist at odds with one another.
 Though both of them ask Dorothy to procure them invitations to Princess Ozma's birthday party.

 After meeting the Musicker (who produces music from his breath) and fighting off the Scoodlers (who fight by removing their own heads and throwing them at the travelers), Dorothy and her companions reach the edge of the fatal Deadly Desert completely surrounding the Land of Oz.
 There, the Shaggy Man's friend Johnny Dooit builds a "sand-boat" by which they may cross.
 This is necessary because physical contact with the desert's sands, as of this book and Ozma of Oz (1907), will turn the travelers to dust.